Bill Dooley: Coaching and administrative career

+Retirement and death

+After he retired from coaching, Dooley served as director of the North Carolina Sports Development Office and founded the chapter of the National Football Foundation that covers eastern North Carolina and the Triangle area that includes Raleigh, Durham and Chapel Hill.
+He died at his home in Wilmington, North Carolina of natural causes at age 82.

 Awards and honors

 Dooley was inducted in the Mobile Sports Hall of Fame in 1993, North Carolina Sports Hall of Fame in 1995, and the Greater Wilmington Sports Hall of Fame in 2011.
 The NFFCHOF Bill Dooley Chapter, located in the Raleigh-Durham area, was established in 1995 and is named in Dooley's honor.